whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 **What are your options when updating neighbourhoods?**

 * Notice just one neighbourhood that needs cleaning up?
 File a [Github issue](https://github.com/whosonfirst/whosonfirst-data/issues/new), or [email us](mailto:stephen.epps@mapzen.com). _[See something, say something.]_
 * Notice an open dataset of administrative data?
-Open an [issue](https://github.com/whosonfirst/whosonfirst-data/issues/new) in our WOF repository.
+Open an [issue](https://github.com/whosonfirst/whosonfirst-data/issues/new) in our `whosonfirst-data` repository.
 * Still interested but confused about all this Github and WOF-isms?
 We can send you a "starter kit" that includes your requested neighbourhoods.
 [Email us](mailto:stephen.epps@mapzen.com).
 * Follow the instructions below and send us a [pull request](https://github.com/whosonfirst/whosonfirst-data/pulls).